When. Will. This. Baby. Sleep.

 Speaking of light, keep it dark at night for the baby and make sure he gets lots of sunlight during the day.
-This helps begin to set baby’s clock.
+Babies aren’t born with a circadian rhythm and the cues from light and dark help baby’s body develop this internal “clock”.
 Don’t pull the shades for day naps or flip on all the lights for night feedings.
-If a nightlight’s not enough, try a 25 watt incandescent bulb in a small lamp.
+If a nightlight’s not enough, try a 15 or 25 watt incandescent bulb in a small lamp.
 Mind the light from the phone or ipad at night – it mimics sunlight.

 Remember light affects you, too.
 If you’re having trouble settling back to sleep quickly after baby wakes up, cut out screens while feeding.
 Try listening to podcasts instead or at least turning the screen brightness down as far as it will go.
-There are also apps that change the light on your screen from a bluish daylight spectrum to a yellow spectrum that doesn’t interrupt sleep cycles.
-Your screen will look yellowish, but it may be worth it.
+Or try an app that changes the light on your screen from a bluish daylight spectrum to a yellow spectrum that doesn’t interrupt sleep cycles.

 Keep baby in your room at night.
 Researchers at Notre Dame University have shown that, with baby in your room, your sleep cycles will synchronize so you’ll be in a lighter sleep and less disoriented when baby wakes.